Chapter 9:

 “OW!
 DAMN IT!” yelled Frigyes in pain.

 Frigyes looked down at the red hot shrapnel, and back at Lev.
-He looked carefully at the brass knuckles to shatter the sword, and everything else before, including his own face.
+He looked carefully at the brass knuckles.
+Lev used it to shatter the sword, the bastion itself, and his own face.
+He realized that was the source of his shatter phenomenon.

 “That’s it!
 HAAAAAAAA!”